Donate Exit site

 Types of domestic abuse

 Domestic abuse can take lots of different forms, and it doesn’t always involve physical violence.
-Read on to find out more about some of the other forms that domestic abuse can take.
+Becoming familiar with the different types of abuse can help us recognise it in our own relationships or for our friends and family.

 Physical abuse is the use of physical force against someone in a way that injures or endangers that person.
-The police have the power and authority to protect you from physical attack.
+Examples are slapping; hitting; biting; pinching; kicking; pulling hair out; shoving; burning; pinning you down: holding you by the neck; restraining; negligent exposure to sexually transmitted diseases.

 A small minority of both women and men within the UK experience violence and threats at the hands of their family or community in order to protect their perceived ‘honour’.
 (Family members are defined as mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step-family.)